mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

 {% endhighlight %}

-The <code>lang</code> attribute means that mPDF will select a font as described above in 2).
+The `lang` attribute means that mPDF will select a font as described above in 2).
 You can also use CSS stylesheets to apply additional styles e.g. changing the font-size.

 Do not use AutoFont as well as methods (1) - (4).

-6) Use <a href="{{ "/reference/mpdf-variables/usesubstitutions.html" | prepend: site.baseurl }}">$useSubstitutions</a> to use character susbstitution. mPDF will inspect every character in the HTML code, and if the character is not represented in the current font, it will try to substitute it from one of the fonts defined in <code>$this-&gt;backupSubsFont</code> in <span class="filename">config_fonts.php</span>.
+6) Use <a href="{{ "/reference/mpdf-variables/usesubstitutions.html" | prepend: site.baseurl }}">$useSubstitutions</a> to use character susbstitution. mPDF will inspect every character in the HTML code, and if the character is not represented in the current font, it will try to substitute it from one of the fonts defined in `$this->backupSubsFont` in <span class="filename">config_fonts.php</span>.

 {% highlight php %}
 $this->backupSubsFont = array('dejavusanscondensed','norasi');